petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/api-builder.md

 To see, manage, and create schemas,

-1. Start [editing your API application](#managing-custom-api-applications) and select the *Schemas* tab to see a list of your custom schemas.
+1. Start [editing your API application](#managing-custom-api-applications) and select the *Schemas* tab to see a list of your schemas.

    The name, description, and last update are shown for each schema.